andykallian/pvsneslib/Input-and-Output.md

 Output functions explained in this tutorial are only functions for _text displaying_.
 Another tutorial will be done for _backgrounds_.
-We will also talk about input which are, well only _SNES joypads_.
+We will also talk about input which are, well only _SNES joypads_ and _multitaps_.

 ## Output